-Examining a range of perspectives on the balanced budget rule as a legal principle, a series of essays investigate the feasibility and effectiveness of the balanced budget rule.
-The book considers the impact this may have on the separation of powers within the state, on democratic decision-making, on the European social model, and on the protection of fundamental social rights within the European Union.
-It suggests this impact goes beyond the ethical issue of the public debt considered as a burden placed on future generations, and beyond injunctions imposed by international financial institutions on national public finances.
+Examining a range of perspectives on the balanced budget rule as a legal principle, a series of chapters investigate the feasibility and effectiveness of the balanced budget rule.
+The book considers the impact this may have on the separation of powers within the state, on democratic decision-making, on the European social model and on the protection of fundamental social rights within the European Union.
+It suggests that this impact goes beyond the ethical issue of the public debt considered as a burden placed on future generations, and beyond injunctions imposed by international financial institutions on national public finances.
 The transfiguration of fiscal discipline from an economic requirement into a legal rule demanding a balanced budget embodies a challenge to the political nature of the budgetary process while creating the flexibility needed in order to further fiscal federalism within the European Union.

 Table of Contents

 Introduction - Balanced budget rule and/in the Law

 Eric Oliva, Elena-Simina Tanasescu